 Q+A: Knightsbridge Schools International Montenegro

-Knightsbridge Schools International (KSI) Montenegro is a day and boarding school for boys and girls aged 3 to18.
+Knightsbridge Schools International (KSI) Montenegro is a day and boarding school for boys and girls aged three to 18 years.
 Here the school answers our questions and takes us on a guided tour…

 What happens when parents visit the school?

 At KSI Montenegro parents are always welcome to make an appointment to talk to the Admissions Officer and take a tour of school.
 They will hear all about the school’s history, the programmes that the school follows, its admissions procedures, the fees and anything else the parents might need to know.
 They will also be able to talk to some of the teachers, as well as the Head of School, if needed.